Sparks29032/PHYS_2801/README.md

-# Collection of coding questions for PHYS2801/2
+# What's in each file

 Q17: Estimating the shape of a circle using regular polygons with more and more sides.